joecritch/dev-terms/README.md

 When you get something "for free", this often means that something works automatically, without you having to write some code.

+## implementation detail

+This is the actual code written for a particular behaviour is irrelevant.
+It's often just its input and outout that you should be concerned with.

 ## nit

 Not the "National Invitation Tournament" in this case.
 This is just a developer shortening the term "nit-pick", where they're picking up on the small things, and are potentially being quite subjective.
 Often found in a pull request, and can often be classed as [bikeshed](#bikeshed)ding.